clux/provision/roles/hacks/README.md

-# unpackaged installs
+# hacks
-All the stuff that is not controlled uniformly by package managers.
+All the stuff that is not controlled uniformly by package managers and need to be __hacked__ onto the system somehow.

 Key installs: